MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-mgmt-server.md

    - If you're hosting the database on a SQL Server cluster, replace *computer* with the virtual network name of the cluster.
    - If the database is part of a SQL Server AG, replace `computer\<instance>` with the AG listener.
 For **SQL Server port**, enter the port number of the AG listener.

    As you enter the values for the server and instance names, a red circle with a white **X** appears to the left of the **Server name and instance name** and **SQL Server port** boxes.
 The white **X** indicates that the values aren't validated yet.
-The black text indicates that you haven't entered any illegal characters.
+The black text indicates that you didn't enter any illegal characters.
 If you enter illegal characters, the text itself turns red.

    The white **X** appears under the following circumstances: